bitpushr/plexdocs/README.md

 For more information about the Git integration and deployment process, see the [Cloudflare Pages Git Integration documentation](https://developers.cloudflare.com/pages/configuration/git-integration/).

+## 🔒 Security Considerations

+### Asset Access
+For performance and resource optimization, certain static assets are intentionally excluded from authentication checks (defined in [`functions/_routes.json`](functions/_routes.json)).
+This means files in the following paths are publicly accessible:
+- `/assets/css/*`
+- `/assets/js/*`
+- `/assets/images/*`
+- `/assets/video/*`
+- Root-level CSS/JS files and favicons

+This design choice:
+- Reduces authentication processing overhead
+- Minimizes API requests
+- Helps stay within Cloudflare Pages' [free tier limits](#-cloudflare-pages-free-tier-usage-limits) (100,000 requests/day)

+> [!NOTE]
+> While these assets are accessible without authentication, they are not easily discoverable unless someone knows the exact file paths.
+However, if your documentation includes sensitive images or media files, consider storing them in a different location or enabling authentication for specific asset paths.

 ## Quick Links
 - [🚀 Getting Started](#-getting-started)
 - [⚙️ Configure Cloudflare Pages](#2-️-configure-cloudflare-pages)